 I agree with most of the other fashionistas’ here.
 Planning an outfit the night before, really takes the handy work out of your morning.
 Plus it doesn’t hurt to try things on either, sometimes if something is in your wardrobe long enough, you might forget what it fits like and you can actually play with differnt looks deciding on using the best the next day.

-I once did this thing were I would not repeat any item in my wardrobe unless I had worn all the other stuff 1st ( of course jeans and pants were exempt) but hey it worked out really well and its a great way to decide if something needs to be purged as well.posted about 2 years ago
+I once did this thing were I would not repeat any item in my wardrobe unless I had worn all the other stuff 1st ( of course jeans and pants were exempt) but hey it worked out really well and its a great way to decide if something needs to be purged as well.posted over 5 years ago

 I head everyday to the university so I plan my outfits the night before so I won’t look completely “blah” if you know what I mean haha